Subscribe to Our RSS Feed Check Us Out at Facebook Connect with Us on LinkedIn

-In my last post I wrote that I love teaching creative writing to boomers and seniors, in part because of all I’m learning from them.
+In Part 1 of this post I wrote that I love teaching creative writing, particularly memoir writing to boomers and seniors, in part because of all I’m learning from my students.

 In addition to ice storms in the Old West, a nudist in San Diego, and POW life during World War II, a student who recently read a section of his autobiography to the class described the long ago discomfort between his Irish and his girlfriend’s Greek family, at the prospect of their children marrying.